tyreer/angular-tutorials/README.md

 **Questions**

+- How would I include a separate nav for all the heros pages?

+  - Can I have a `router-outlet` within a base component in the heroes-tutorial module?

 - Can you just put a component's selector tag into any template and it will insert an instance of the component?
 Like `<app-hero-list></app-hero-list>`

 - How do you bind class members to properties of components _through_ the